gianlazz/Lazztech.Cloud/GianDevNotes.md

 I've run into another error from trying to have two paramters as frombody in the Post() for the vision AddNewPersonController:
 ```
-System.InvalidOperationException: Action 'Lazztech.Cloud.Vision.Microservice.Webapi.Controllers.AddNewPersonController.Post (Lazztech.Cloud.Vision.Microservice.Webapi)' has more than one parameter that was specified or inferred as bound from request body.
+System.InvalidOperationException: Action 'Lazztech.Cloud.Vision.Webapi.Controllers.AddNewPersonController.Post (Lazztech.Cloud.Vision.Webapi)' has more than one parameter that was specified or inferred as bound from request body.
 Only one parameter per action may be bound from body.
 Inspect the following parameters, and use 'FromQueryAttribute' to specify bound from query, 'FromRouteAttribute' to specify bound from route, and 'FromBodyAttribute' for parameters to be bound from body:
 string base64Image
 string name
    at Microsoft.AspNetCore.Mvc.Internal.ApiBehaviorApplicationModelProvider.InferParameterBindingSources(ActionModel actionModel)